robman/FRESH-model/README.md

 ...we'd love to hear from you.

-For now, feel free to fork, star, or remix — and explore the geometry of mind in motion.
+For now, feel free to fork, star, or remix - and explore the geometry of mind in motion.

-> “Not a chatbot.
-A self-model breathing in gradients of salience.”
+> "Not a chatbot.
+A self-model breathing in gradients of salience."